 Market Segmentation Research for Home Improvement

 Home improvement is not one market.
-A DIY enthusiast repainting a bedroom shares almost nothing with a professional decorator buying 40 litres a week at the trade counter.
-A homeowner ordering LVT flooring online sits in a different universe from the fitter who installs it.
-Kitchen and bathroom purchases run through a decision triangle of homeowner, retailer, and installer.
-Without a real segmentation, your range, pricing, and channel strategy aim at an average customer who does not exist.
-We segment home improvement audiences using cluster analysis on real behaviour: project activity, the DIY vs DIFM boundary, brand vs private label orientation, channel use, and price-quality trade-offs.
-Methods include CAWI for consumers, CATI for painters, fitters, and handymen, MaxDiff for unbiased attribute ranking, and persona development that turns clusters into profiles your category and trade marketing teams can actually use.
+A DIY enthusiast repainting a bedroom shares almost nothing with a professional decorator buying 40 litres a week at the trade counter, and kitchen and bathroom purchases run through a decision triangle of homeowner, retailer, and installer.
+Without real segmentation, your range, pricing, and channel strategy aim at an average customer who does not exist.
+We segment on real behaviour: project activity, the DIY vs DIFM boundary, brand vs private label orientation, channel use, and price-quality trade-offs.
 Where the brief needs it, we segment consumers and trade professionals in the same study and link the two models.
-In short: we deliver segments that survive in your category plan and your retail negotiations - not just statistically clean clusters.
+The result: segments that survive in your category plan and your retail negotiations, not just statistically clean clusters.

 30+